 In 2018, the Georgia General Assembly implemented a training requirement for rural hospital executives, board members, and hospital authority members.
 The legislation, HB 769, delegated responsibility for the creation of training standards, approval of vendors, and monitoring of compliance to the Georgia Rural Health Innovation Center.
+The Center has published training standards, guidance, and a list of frequently asked questions here.
+If you have additional questions they may be directed to [email protected] or 478-301-4700.

 FAQ For Hospitals, Executives, and Board Members